ts-stack/chain-error/README.md

 Let's put this all together with an example from the `node-fast` RPC library.
 `node-fast` implements a simple RPC protocol for Node programs.
 There's a server and client interface, and clients make RPC requests to servers.
-Let's say the server fails with an UnauthorizedError with message "user 'bob' is not authorized".
+Let's say the server fails with an `UnauthorizedError` with message `user 'bob' is not authorized`.
 The client wraps all server errors with a FastServerError.
-The client also wraps all request errors with a FastRequestError that includes the name of the RPC call being made.
+The client also wraps all request errors with a `FastRequestError` that includes the name of the RPC call being made.
 The result of this failed RPC might look like
 this: